will-rowe/signal-check/README.md

 * add in help message and full param descript
 * get more info from the qcat process (using the parsing script)
-* add in pre-run checks for reads etc.
+* add in pre-run checks for reads, ref genome etc.
-* output visualisation of MSA / pileup
 * add pycoqc
 * Redbean assemblies aren't great, I need to try parameterising this better

 ## Notes